strudelbots/strudel-public/README.md

 ## Onboarding  (On Prem Through Github Actions
-### Set up keys to access Strudel:
+### Set up keys to access Strudel
 1. Go to the repository &rarr; Settings &rarr; Secrets and variables  &rarr; Actions
-     3. Add a new secret with the name `STRUDEL_ACCESS_KEY_ID` and the value of the access key you received from Strudel support.
+1. Add a new secret with the name `STRUDEL_ACCESS_KEY_ID` and the value of the access key you received from Strudel support.
-     4. Add a new secret with the name `STRUDEL_SECRET_KEY` and the value of the secret key you received from Strudel Support.
+1. Add a new secret with the name `STRUDEL_SECRET_KEY` and the value of the secret key you received from Strudel Support.

 2. Open your Github project in your favorite IDE
 2. Create a new directory (if it does not already exist):`.github/workflows`